Bridging the gap between traditional teachers and technology

 Redesigned table with newly added pages to decrease user mental load for access to assignments.

-All 5 testing participants confirmed increased likelihood to adopt the digital library
+All five participants confirmed an increased likelihood of adopting the digital library.

 Annotation tracking helps teachers better understand student learning progress

-*Quotes translated from Mandarin to English. original interviews conducted in Mandarin.
+*All quotes translated from Mandarin to English.
+Original interviews conducted in Mandarin.

 I like the option of voice and written memo.
 This will help my lower students who can't write in Chinese yet."